daos-stack/daos/docs/admin/predeployment_check.md

 in the range from 20000 to 20021 for a total of 22 ports.

 Moreover, there are cases where an engine might have to initiate a connection to a running application.
-In this case, inbound connection from the storage nodes to the compute nodes must be allowed.
+In this case, inbound connections from the storage nodes to the compute nodes must be allowed.
 The default port range used by applications is 20100-21100 with the tcp provider.
 This can be modified by setting the FI_TCP_PORT_LOW_RANGE and FI_TCP_PORT_HIGH_RANGE environment variables before running the application.